 Paint stripes do not indicate beauty only, but they represent treated wood.
-There is no point in making stripes when you do not intend to treat the wood.
+No point in making stripes when you do not intend to treat the wood.
 Paint stripes are an additional layer that preserves the wood from elements.

 Look for a graying wood

-Natural wood changes from its natural color as it turns silver-grey, and a sign that the wood is untreated.
+Natural wood changes from its natural color as it turns silver-grey, indicating that the wood is untreated.
 The coloration process is a result of exposure to natural elements.
-Natural elements are damaging to the wood, and in this case, the wood is unprotected.
-Manufacturers urge users to buy wood in time so that they keep it for a while observing it.
+Natural elements damage the wood, and in this case, the wood is unprotected.
+Manufacturers urge users to buy wood in time to keep it for a while observing it.

-Rushed work is quick, but it is prone to mistakes and cannot be rectified effectively at that moment.
+Rushed work is quick but prone to mistakes and cannot be rectified effectively at that moment.
 There has been a new development whereby people willingly add the grey color, which confuses users since it is for treated wood.